rsolorio/SoloPlayerH/README.md

 A smartlist (smart playlist) is a dynamic list of tracks based on criteria created by the user.
 Criteria are saved in the database, but not the list of tracks.
 Every time a smart list is executed the result might be different.
 All information provided by the user and tags (rating, play count, mood, language, grouping, bpm, etc) on a song can be used to build smartlists.

 ### Playlist Support
-The application has the ability to import playlists from these file types:
+The application has the ability to import/export playlists for these file types:
 - PLS
 - M3U